calebh/calebh.github.io/index.md

 In the past I was at MIT Lincoln Laboratory in the position of Assistant Staff.
 While there I primarily focused on embedded systems development, computer networking and graph theory research.
 I left this position in early 2019.

+I will be starting as a PhD student at Purdue University this fall (2021), where I will be doing research with [Roopsha Samanta](https://www.cs.purdue.edu/homes/roopsha/).

 **Areas of Expertise**: Programming Language Theory, Computer Graphics, Embedded Systems Programming, Concurrent Systems, Graph Theory, Computational Geometry, Simulation and Game Development, Front End Web Development, Mathematics

 ### Publications